vivaria/edisonrul.ing/docs/source/cards/spiritual-energy-settle-machine.md

-# SPIRITUAL ENERGY SETTLE MACHINE
+# Spiritual Energy Settle Machine

 *   When this card is active, Spirit Monsters on both sides of the field do not return to their owner’s hand during the End Phase of the turn they were Summoned.
 *   Discarding 1 card during your End Phase is a maintenance cost and must be paid each turn.
 You may decide to not discard a card, and destroy this card instead.